zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItemLabels.md

     ?>

 ### format
 The format of the labels.
+Uses kendo.format.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItemLabels`